timctrahan/AI_DM/Skeletal/campaigns/legend_of_drizzt/renegade/CAMPAIGN_RENEGADE_core.md

     with_save: "Resume from save location"
   act_4:
     no_save: "ERROR - Request STATE_SUMMARY from Acts 1-3 completion"
-    with_save: "Resume - Shadow determines active path"
+    with_save: "Resume - active_path in save determines which path gates to use"

 act_4_transition:
   trigger: "Act 3 STATE_SUMMARY generated"
   prompt: "Act 3 complete.
 Save your STATE_SUMMARY.
-To continue, start new session with: Kernel + Overview + act_4 + STATE_SUMMARY"
+To continue, start new session with: Kernel + core + act_4 + STATE_SUMMARY"
 ```

 ---